 Rules to make a method static in Java

-There is no hard and fast, well written rules, to decide when to make a method static or not, But there are few observations based upon experience, which not only help to make a method static but also teaches when to use static method in Java.
+There are no hard and fast, well-written rules, to decide when to make a method static or not, But there are few observations based upon experience, which not only help to make a method static but also teaches when to use the static method in Java.
 You should consider making a method static in Java :

-2) You want to call method without creating instance of that class.
+2) You want to call the method without creating an instance of that class.

-4) Utility methods are also good candidate of being static e.g. StringUtils.isEmpty(String text), this a utility method to check if a String is empty or not.
+4) Utility methods are also the good candidates of being static e.g. StringUtils.isEmpty(String text), this is a utility method to check if a String is empty or not.

-5) If function of method will remain static across class hierarchy e.g. equals() method is not a good candidate of making static because every Class can redefine equality.
+5) If the function of the method will remain static across class hierarchy e.g. equals() method is not a good candidate for making static because every Class can redefine equality.

 1) Along with creational design pattern e.g. Factory and Singleton.

-2) As utility method, which operate on arguments.
+2) As utility method, which operates on arguments.

 3) A conversion tool e.g. valueOf().

 That's all about when to make a method static in Java.
-We have seen benefits and limitation of making a method static, and few examples of static methods from JDK.
-JDK examples will also help you to decide when to use static method in Java.
+We have seen benefits and limitations of making a method static, and few examples of static methods from JDK.
+JDK examples will also help you to decide when to use the static method in Java.

 8 comments :